Timing a Running Race

 Alternatives

-• Android App: If GoChip timing isn’t feasible the recommended alternative is to use the android Zone4 Go app keypad bib entry as a primary input device with paper bib order as a backup.
-This method can be useful for races with under 100 participants, but because it is a manually operated function users can be overwhelmed when many racers are finishing at the same time.
-It is of course also much less accurate then GoChip.
+• Android App: If GoChip timing isn’t feasible the alternative is to use a phone start with the Zone4 Go app keypad bib entry as a primary input device with paper bib order as a backup.
+You can learn how to do that here: https://help.zone4.ca/how-to-start-a-race-with-a-phone/ This method can be useful for races with under 100 participants, but because it is a manually operated function timers and volunteers can be easily overwhelmed when many racers are finishing at the same time.
+It is of course also much less accurate than GoChip.
 Plus many races these days have an expectation of chip timing and accurate results.

 Registration